katiekeegan/website/content/personal/flight.md

 ## Flying

-Thanks to funding from [Mary Baldwin University's Experiential Learning Grant](https://marybaldwin.edu/academics/experiential-learning-grants/), I'm currently working towards obtaining my private pilot certificate and have taken lessons in Cessna 150, Cessna 172, and Cirrus SR-22 aircraft.
+Thanks to funding from [Mary Baldwin University's Experiential Learning Grant](https://marybaldwin.edu/academics/experiential-learning-grants/), I have obtained a private pilot license and have taken lessons in Cessna 150, Cessna 172, and Cirrus SR-22 aircraft.

 ## Education